Excelencia’s Policy Agenda: Retention and Transfer

 Return to Excelencia's Policy Agenda Main Page

-How can policymakers support Latinos’ retention and transfer
+How can policymakers support Latinos’ retention and transfer on their path to a degree?

 • Provide financial incentives to retain Latino students on their path to graduation.